Hyperbolic Random Forests: Hyperbolic Random Forests

 We repeat the classification $K$ times in a one-versus-rest setting, with $K$ the number of classes, and compute the information gain for all resulting horospheres.
 We select the horosphere with the highest information gain to split the data.
 We refer to this splitting procedure as the \texttt{HoroSplitter}.
-While this base version of the \texttt{HoroSplitter} already achieves competitive results, it struggles with imbalanced data, and the one-versus-rest set-up limits its effectiveness in multi-class settings.
-For that reason, we introduce two additional components to the \texttt{HoroSplitter} that make it more appropriate specifically as a building block for hyperbolic decision trees.
+While this base version of the \texttt{HoroSplitter} already achieves competitive results, it naturally has limited capacity to deal with imbalanced data, and the one-versus-rest set-up limits its effectiveness in multi-class settings.
+Therefore, we introduce two additional components to the \texttt{HoroSplitter} that make it more appropriate specifically as a building block for hyperbolic decision trees.